himanshu-warulkar/ML-Projects/README.md

-# ML-Projects
-Here’s an example of a structured and professional `README.md` file for your ML projects repository:

----

 # **ML Projects**

 Welcome to the repository showcasing my Machine Learning projects!
 Each project demonstrates various ML techniques, such as regression, classification, and clustering, using Python and Jupyter Notebooks.